March 28, 2026

 This was the most annoying part of the build.
 PostgreSQL 17 is available in Amazon Linux 2023’s default package repos.
 MySQL’s client tools are not.
 MySQL publishes official RPMs for RHEL/CentOS/AlmaLinux but not for AL2023 directly.

 The solution was a multi-stage Docker build.
-Stage one uses AlmaLinux 9 (which is EL9-compatible and can install from MySQL’s official RPM repo) to install mysqldump and its shared library.
-Stage two is the actual Lambda image, and it just copies the binary and .so file across:
+Stage one uses AlmaLinux 9 (EL9-compatible) to install mysqldump and its shared library from MySQL’s official RPM repo.
+Stage two is the actual Lambda image, and it copies only the binary and the .so file across:

 FROM almalinux:9 AS mysql-builder